Terms and Conditions

 Note: Additional conditions apply for supply of websites and hosting, these will be provided with your contract.

 a) All rates and fees are exclusive of VAT, which will be charged at the prevailing rate.
+Unfortunately we no longer accept credit card.

 b) We reserve the right to review and modify fees periodically as service provision changes.